Guides

 There are now so many ways to get an education regardless of your age or commitments.

-Online courses can allow you to study in your own time around other work or raising kids – whilst there may still be essays with deadlines and exams on certain dates, most of the work can be completed from home at any time rather than having to attend lectures and seminars on a college campus.
+Online courses - such as this online yoga teacher training yoga alliance certification for those interested in fitness - can allow you to study in your own time around other work or raising kids.
+Whilst there may still be essays with deadlines and exams on certain dates, most of the work can be completed from home at any time rather than having to attend lectures and seminars on a college campus.

 There are also accelerated courses that can be completed in two years or even one year to help speed up the education process, allowing you to pursue your dream more quickly.